MaggieVL/PacMan/README.md

   * make the ghosts recognise the walls (all without the red one)
   * make all the ghosts chase pacman in their own way
   * make the ghosts turn blue when pacman eats a power pellet
+* Done
+  * made a ghost turn blue when pacman eats a power pellet